paulinev-kth/katacoda-scenarios/sampler-docker/step_creating_docker_dashboard.md

  - `docker stats $containerName --no-stream --format {{.CPUPerc}}` is similar to the one seen above
  - `docker stats --no-stream --format {{.CPUPerc}} | awk '{sum += $0} END {print sum"%"}'` sums the CPU usage of all the containers

 3 additional textboxes components can be added.
-One displaying the docker statistics and 2 others printing out the running and stopped containers.
+One displaying the docker statistics and 2 others printing the running and stopped containers.
 You can paste the following code into the "textboxes" section of your configuration file.
 Note that the "textboxes:" key is not added this time as there should only be one entry for each kind of component.
 ```yaml
   - title: Docker stats
     position: [[0, 20], [60, 15]]